parasollab/RADER/README.md

 5) The refactoring of `SetupUI` to use `RobotManager`.
 Instead of populating `SetupUI` from the URDF processing script, it is now a separate component.
 The purpose of this is for code clarity/ease of use, as well as setting the foundation to accommodate controlling multiple robots with one UI menu.
 The `SetupUI` script should be added to an empty game object in the scene and populated to be used.
 This script now takes a list of robot GameObjects, but currently only the first is used.
 We will need to update it to account for multiple robots.

+6) To support mimic joints (used by 2-finger grippers), we have made a fork of Unity's URDF importer.
+This has been added as a submodule to both `VR_Robot` and `AR_RADER`.
+Make sure you run `git submodule update --init` after you pull the new changes.

 ## Package Installation

 ### Dependencies